Mississippi Chapter of the International Association of Assessing Officers

 The chapter bylaws may be amended upon the recommendation of the Executive Committee and subject to the approval of the membership as follows:

 The chapter Secretary shall notify the voting members, by mail, at least two (2) weeks prior to the vote, and shall furnish to the membership copies of any proposed changes.
-The voting membership shall cast their vote for or against proposed changes at the annual meeting or at a meeting called for the purpose of amending the bylaws.
+The voting membership shall cast their vote for or against proposed changes at the annual meeting, at a meeting called for the purpose of amending the bylaws, or by proxy vote by mail to the President at least 5 days prior to chapter meeting.
 Approval of proposed amendments shall be by two-thirds of the votes cast by voting members.

 Section VI.2 Approval by the IAAO Executive Board